tru0067/GTFO-VanillaReloaded/README.md

 ### SMG

 *The recent buffs to SMG have put it in a decently good place.
-We've shifted some of its power away from its precision multiplier to its raw damage, which should help the weapon feel much more consistent, and also improve its performance in more hectic scenarios.*
+We've shifted some of its power away from its precision multiplier and substantially increased its raw damage, which should help the weapon feel much more consistent, and also improve its performance in more hectic scenarios.*

--   Damage: 1.98 -> 2.15
+-   Damage: 1.98 -> 2.45
--   Precision multiplier: 0.91 -> 0.8
+-   Precision multiplier: 0.91 -> 0.7413
 -   Shot delay: 0.066 -> 0.062

 ### PDW